ErlendKK/BEMIFY-API/README.md

 **Climate data rules:**
 - Provide either `klimasted` or `climate` file, not both
 - For `tek17`: climate data is always the TEK17 reference climate.
 Do **not** provide `klimasted` or `climate` — the request will be rejected with 400
+- For `energimerke`: only `klimasted` is accepted — EPW files are rejected with 400.
+Energy labeling requires a standard Norwegian climate location for the climate correction factor
 - Use `GET /klimasteder` to list valid municipality names

 **Per-key limits:**